Engel v. Vitale: Lower court history

 Bernard S. Meyer wrote the trial court opinion ruling that the Establishment Clause "does not prohibit the non-compulsory saying of the Regents' prayer in the public schools".
 Meyer's reasoning was based on the "accepted practice" at the time the amendments were adopted:

 The reason the 'establishment' clause is not breached is ... because traditionally, and particularly at the time of the adoption of the First and Fourteenth Amendments, this was the accepted practice.

 Aside from the historical analysis, the trial court relied on the Supreme Court precedent in Zorach v.
 Clauson:

 The Zorach case holds that the Constitution does not require separation in every and all respects and, as we have seen, constitutional history confirms a tradition of prayer, including prayer in the schools...the instant prayer, at least when its recitation is limited to daily exercises at the opening of school, must be classified as outside McCollum's proscription of religious instruction and within Zorach's sanction as an accommodation.

 The Appellate Division for the Second Department affirmed the trial court's judgment in a per curiam opinion.
 George Beldock wrote a separate opinion, concurring in part, and dissenting in part.
-Beldock said the decision should not be based on whether school payer was an "accepted practice" at the time the amendments were adopted.
+Beldock said the decision should not be based on whether school prayer was an "accepted practice" at the time the amendments were adopted.
 Instead, citing Church of the Holy Trinity v.
 United States, and supported by additional reasoning in Zorach v.
 Clauson, Beldock argued that the Establishment Clause was not violated because "an accommodation of secular education to the voluntary prayer or confession of religious faith" was not a religious teaching or instruction and merely reaffirmed "that this is a religious nation".

 On further appeal, the divided New York Court of Appeals agreed with the lower state courts that the Regents' prayer could be read in public schools without violating the Establishment Clause as long as student participation was voluntary.
 The courts said the prayer was constitutional because of the opt-out provision.